Celebrating 30 Years of Impact: Still Advocating for Rights, Equity and Access

 The APGPD is arguably one of Australia’s most effective parliamentary friendship groups.
 Over the years, it has proven to be an important forum for Members of Parliament and Senators to come together across party lines to discuss and act on issues of both domestic and international importance with respect to sexual and reproductive health and rights.
 In 2012, the group was recognised with a Sir Ron Wilson Human Rights Award.

 In 2007, the APGPD “was also instrumental in lifting the ban on certain contraceptives and abortion in Australia’s aid program”, as Sarah Dowse writes.
+Australia’s restrictions on aid at the time had echoes of the United States’ infamous ‘Global Gag Rule’, which has been instituted by successive Republican presidents since 1984 and rescinded by Democrats when they have come into power.
 Specifically, the group wrote a report which critiqued the conservative stance of our overseas aid:

 Comprehensive sexual and reproductive health programming should be pursued in the aid program… However, Australia places restrictions on the use of aid funds in this area…these restrictions deny women the same access to reproductive health choices, education and services we give ourselves.